ros2/ros2_documentation/tools/README.md

 The `:order:` value lists `.. meta::` field names and must match the `meta` section (e.g. `content-type`, not `contentType`).

 For `short-description`, the tool wraps the first prose paragraph after the title into the directive (removing it from the body).
+Each source line in that paragraph is preserved as its own indented body line (one sentence per line is kept when the source uses that layout).
 For `showmeta`, it inserts the directive with the configured `:order:` option when missing.

 #### Severity behaviour